-Personnel expenses in 2018 includes EUR 129 million of restructuring provisions for further digitalisation, process optimisation and the CIB refocus, compared with FUR 164 million in 2017
+Personnel expenses in 2018 includes EUR 129 million of restructuring provisions for further digitalisation, process optimisation and the CIB refocus, compared with EUR 164 million in 2017.

 2018 2017

 Net interest margin (NIM) (in bps) 165 157

 Cost/income ratio 58.8% 60.1%

 Cost of risk (in bps) 1 24 -2

-Return on average Equity 2 10.7% 13.8%
+Return on average Equity 2 11.4% 14.5%

+Earnings per share (in EUR) 3 2.35 2.89

+Dividend per share4 1.45 1.45

-Annualised impairment charges on loans and advances customers for the period divided by the average loans and advances customers (excluding at fair value through P&L) on the basis of gross carrying amount and excluding the fair value adjustments from hedge accounting.
+1 Annualised impairment charges on loans and advances customers for the period divided by the average loans and advances customers (excluding at fair value through P&L) on the basis of gross carrying amount and excluding the fair value adjustments from hedge accounting.

-2 Profit for the period excluding results attributable to non-controlling interests divided by the average equity attributable to the owners of the company.
+2 Profit for the period excluding coupons attributable to AT1 capital securities and results attributable to other non-controlling interests divided by the average equity attributable to the owners of the company.